-It is expected that the contractor and or any sub-contractor employed on the project shall avail themselves and comply with all current relevant legislation and regulations, including environmental legislation of Saint Vincent and the Grenadines.
-Ensuring knowledge of the laws must be undertaken prior to commencement of the project works.
+It is expected that the contractor and or any sub-contractor employed on the project shall avail themselves of and comply with all current relevant legislation and regulations, including environmental legislation of Saint Vincent and the Grenadines.
+Verifying the Contractor's awareness and knowledge of the laws must be undertaken prior to commencement of the project works.